Likelihood Quantile Networks for Coordinating Multi-Agent Reinforcement Learning: Background

-Earlier work has extended deep RL methods to POMDPs and Dec-POMDPs.
-Extending DQN to accommodate partially observable (single-agent) tasks, \cite{hausknecht2015deep} proposed a model called Deep Recurrent Q-Networks (DRQN), where a recurrent layer (LSTM) \cite{hochreiter1997long} was used to replace the first post-convolutional fully-connected layer of DQN.
+Earlier work has extended deep RL methods to partially observable MDPs (POMDPs)~\cite{Kaelbling98} and Dec-POMDPs.
+For instance, Deep Recurrent Q-Networks (DRQN)~\cite{hausknecht2015deep} extends DQN to partially observable (single-agent) tasks, where a recurrent layer (LSTM) \cite{hochreiter1997long} was used to replace the first post-convolutional fully-connected layer of DQN.
 Hausknecht and Stone argue that the recurrent layer is able to integrate an arbitrarily long history which can be used to infer the underlying state.
-Empirically, DRQN out-performed DQN on partially-observable tasks and is on par with DQN on fully-observable tasks.
-DQN and DRQN form the basis of many deep MARL algorithms.
+DQN and DRQN form the basis of many deep MARL algorithms (e.g., \cite{Foerster16,omidshafiei2017deep,palmer2018lenient}).
 Our work's basis is IQN (which we discuss later), and the recurrent version that we call IRQN.

-Multi-Agent Reinforcement Learning (MARL) learns values or policies for agents in multi-agent environments.
-MARL is usually classified into two classes: Independent Learners (ILs) and Joint Action Learners (JALs) \cite{claus1998dynamics}.
+Multi-Agent Reinforcement Learning methods are usually classified into two classes: Independent Learners (ILs) and Joint Action Learners (JALs) \cite{claus1998dynamics}.
 ILs observe only local actions $a^i$ for agent $i$, whereas JALs have access to joint action $\boldsymbol{a}$.
-Our work is in line with ILs, which may be more difficult, but resemble numerous real-world challenges and may be more scalable.
+Our work is in line with ILs, which may be more difficult, but resembles real-world decentralized learning and may be more scalable.